OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Async.md

 JavaScript has an mechanism to perform operations pseudo-asynchronously.
-JavaScript still runs a single-threaded engine, but it simulates asynchronicity by ordering operations so that they are non-blocking and can be performed later at any time of the applications runtime.
+JavaScript still is a single-threaded engine, but it simulates asynchronicity by ordering operations so that they are non-blocking and can be performed later at any time of the applications runtime.

 ## Asynchronicity using callbacks
 Callbacks are functions that are called when some criteria is met *Like a HTTP response is received from another web server*.